An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Non-smooth nonlinear optimization

 \subsection{Constraints on model parameters and initial states}

 Certain model structures require introducing lower and/or upper bounds on the parameters defining the model and, possibly, on the initial states.
-For example, as mentioned above, positive linear systems require that $A,B,C,D$ are nonnegative, and \emph{input-convex neural networks} that the weight matrices are also nonnegative~\cite{AXK17}.
+For example, as mentioned in Section~\ref{sec:lin-sysid}, positive linear systems require that the entries of $A,B,C,D$ are nonnegative; similarly, \emph{input-convex neural networks} require that the weight matrices are nonnegative~\cite{AXK17}.
 General box constraints $x_{\rm min}\leq x\leq x_{\rm max}$, where $x\in\rr^n$ is the optimization vector, can be immediately enforced in L-BFGS-B as bound constraints.
-In the case of $\ell_1$- and group-Lasso regularization, nonnegativity constraints are also simply imposed by avoiding splitting the positive and negative parts of the optimization variable, i.e., just keep the positive part $y$ of $x$, which is constrained by $y\geq 0$.
-More generally, if $x_{\rm max,i}>0$ one can bound the corresponding positive part $0\leq y_i\leq x_{\rm max,i}$, or, if $x_{\rm max,i}<0$, constrain the negative part $z_i\geq -x_{\rm max,i}$ and remove $y_i$ from the optimization vector.
+When splitting $x=y-z$ to handle $\ell_1$ and group-Lasso regularization, if $x_{\rm max,i}>0$ we can bound the corresponding positive part $0\leq y_i\leq x_{\rm max,i}$, or, if $x_{\rm max,i}<0$, constrain the negative part $z_i\geq -x_{\rm max,i}$ and remove $y_i$ from the optimization vector.
 Similarly, if $x_{\rm min,i}<0$ one can limit the corresponding negative part by $0\leq z_i\leq -x_{\rm min,i}$, or, if $x_{\rm min,i}>0$, constrain $y_i\geq -x_{\rm min,i}$ and remove $z_i$.